Important Elevation and Slope Relationships of Eddy or Backwater Basins

 Note: Inlet slope can be stabilized with only one layer of rock.
 Rock more than one course high/deep is a waste of material and may impede germination of beneficial vegetation between rocks.
 Top of all rock must be below the elevation of the inlet.

-For more information such as how to increase the capacity of these basins, construction & planting guides, how to calculate capacity & costs, and examples (most of the info on this page came from Volume 2)—buy, read, and share these award-winning books:
+Such as how to increase the capacity of these basins, construction & planting guides, how to calculate capacity & costs, and examples (most of the info on this page came from Volume 2)—buy, read, and share these award-winning books:

+For more on curb cuts and curb cores, visit this section.
 For more on how to choose the right plant for the right place within or beside the basin—Rain Garden Planting Zones—see here.